sevimcaliskann/MoodGANimation/README.md

+# MoodGANimation
-# GANimation: Anatomically-aware Facial Animation from a Single Image
+## GANimation: Anatomically-aware Facial Animation from a Single Image
 ### [[Project]](http://www.albertpumarola.com/research/GANimation/index.html)[ [Paper]](https://arxiv.org/abs/1807.09251)
 Official implementation of [GANimation](http://www.albertpumarola.com/research/GANimation/index.html).
 In this work we introduce a novel GAN conditioning scheme based on Action Units (AU) annotations, which describe in a continuous manifold the anatomical facial movements defining a human expression.
 Our approach permits controlling the magnitude of activation of each AU and combine several of them.
 For more information please refer to the [paper](https://arxiv.org/abs/1807.09251).